Sensory Toys for Autism Spectrum Disorder: A Holiday Gift Guide

 ‘Tis the season for gift-giving!
 However, finding the right gift for kids with autism spectrum disorder (ASD) may be challenging as they have special needs that “ordinary” toys may not cater to.
 Sensory toys for autism, on the other hand, make great gifts for kids on the spectrum!

 Children with autism often have issues with sensory processing, which leaves them trying to cope with hypersensitivity or hyposensitivity.
 Sensory devices for autism are intended to match your child’s preferences and interests while beneficially engaging their senses.
+These toys are not just playthings; they are tools that can significantly enhance the quality of life for children on the autism spectrum.

 Sensory toys for autism are objects or materials designed to engage one or more of a child’s senses.
 That includes the five common senses of sight, touch, taste, smell, and hearing.

 Sensory toys may also cater to a couple of other senses we don’t usually think about - proprioception and the vestibular sense.
-These two senses help with self-movement, body position, coordination, balance, spatial orientation, and spatial awareness.

-Benefits of sensory toys for autism
+Benefits of Sensory Toys for Autism

 Sensory devices provide a host of mental, emotional, physical, and social benefits for children on the autism spectrum.
 They stimulate the brain, helping to create new neural pathways for processing, understanding, and reacting to sensory information.
 They help autistic children to:

-• Calm down and relax.
+• Calm down and relax

-• Focus on the task at hand.
+• Focus on the task at hand

-• Express emotions through laughter and sounds as they play.
+• Express emotions through laughter and sounds as they play

-• Respond to stimuli in more positive ways.
+• Respond to stimuli in more positive ways

-• Develop social learning skills.
+• Develop social learning skills

-• Self-regulate.
+• Self-regulate

-• Develop language/communication skills.
+• Develop language/communication skills

-• Improve their coordination, including hand-eye coordination.
+• Improve their coordination, including hand-eye coordination

-• Learn how to grasp objects.
+• Learn how to grasp objects

-• Develop their fine and gross motor skills.
+• Develop their fine and gross motor skills

-• Explore their world through experimentation.
+• Explore their world through experimentation

-• Better interact with the world around them.
+• Better interact with the world around them

-Hypersensitivity vs. hyposensitivity
+Hypersensitivity vs. Hyposensitivity

 Challenges with sensory processing can result in hypersensitivity and hyposensitivity.
 While these two conditions are not unique to autism, they often occur with it.
-It’s important to note that many persons with autism exhibit a combination of both hypersensitivity and hyposensitivity.
+It’s important to note that many people with autism exhibit a combination of both hypersensitivity and hyposensitivity.

 Sensory toys for autism can help alleviate these conditions by stimulating or calming the various senses.

-Hypersensitivity and autism
+Hypersensitivity and Autism

 Children on the autism spectrum may have hypersensitivity to certain environmental stimuli.
 Common examples include bright lights, particular smells, or specific tastes and textures.
 The stimuli that cause hypersensitivity in a child with autism do not affect most other people, meaning the trigger can be overlooked.